My entrepreneurial dream:

 How I failed miserably

 I failed as an entrepreneur.
 But today I realize why I failed.
 I never sought professional help!
-Although I didn’t know the right people who could mentor me, I could have sought help from an entrepreneurial institute.
+Although I didn’t know the right people who could mentor me, I could have sought help from an entrepreneurship development institute.
 And why not?
 Just because famous people like Bill Gates made it big without any formal entrepreneurial training, it does not mean that each of us have to.
 I had the resources to get formal entrepreneurial training.
-And I am sure it would have been worth the outcome, if I had opted for a formal entrepreneurial course like the one offered by MIDAS.
+And I am sure it would have been worth the outcome, if I had opted for a formal entrepreneurship course like the one offered by MIDAS.
 Many of MIDAS alumni are successful entrepreneurs today.

 I could have been one of them.
 I wasted a year.
 Time is precious in this day and age wherein before you conceive a business idea, 10 people have already started a business like that!